Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Results

 For MDR, we report the results of the test in Fig.~\ref{fig:MDR_plot} as Bayes factors $\text{B}^\text{MDR}_\text{GR}$ comparing the MDR and GR models.
 The Bayes factor is the ratio of the evidences (i.e., the marginal likelihoods) of the two models.
 Larger values of $\log_{10}\text{B}^\text{MDR}_\text{GR}$ correspond to more support for MDR, while negative values correspond to support for GR.
 We quote Bayes factors instead of plotting the posteriors and quoting the GR quantiles because we find that the posteriors for $A_{\text{eff}}$ has multiple modes with no support at the GR value in the cases where GR is excluded at a high credible level.
 Thus, it would be misleading to quantify the statistical level at which GR is excluded from such a posterior using quantiles.
 An example of such a multimodal posterior is given in Fig.~\ref{fig:MDR_hist} for the binary with $M=80M_{\odot}$, $q=5$, and $\chi=0.95$ analyzed with $\alpha=1$.

-The posterior of $A_{\text{eff}}$ is bimodal for all $\alpha$ values except $\alpha=1$ with an infinite $\pm \pi$ degeneracy around the Type II lensing phase shift value of $\pi/2$.
-Infinite values of $A_{\text{eff}}$ reproduce the modified GW signal by frequency independent phases $(k+1/2)\pi$ for $k=(0,1,2,...)$.
-We observe this from the Fig.~\ref{fig:MDR_hist} where, the first mode of the $A_{\text{eff}}$ posterior at negative values, corresponding to a phase shift of $\pi/2$, peaks close to the injected value of $-2.4\times10^{-20}~\text{ eV}^2$.
+The posterior of $A_{\text{eff}}$ is bimodal for all $\alpha$ values except $\alpha=1$, which gives the largest Bayes factor, and where there is an infinite $\pm \pi$ degeneracy around the Type II lensing phase shift value of $\pi/2$, as discussed in~\cite{Baka:2025drk}.
+Here infinite values of $A_{\text{eff}}$ reproduce the modified GW signal exactly through frequency independent phases $\pm(k+1/2)\pi$ for $k=(0,1,2,...)$.
+We observe this in Fig.~\ref{fig:MDR_hist} where the first mode of the $A_{\text{eff}}$ posterior at negative values, corresponding to a phase shift of $\pi/2$, peaks close to the injected value of $-2.4\times10^{-20}~\text{ eV}$.
 We also find that the two $\alpha$ values with the next largest support for MDR for a given binary, at least for the $q=5$, $\chi = 0.95$ cases, are $0.5$ and $1.5$, as would be expected, by continuity, and the support decreases as $\alpha$ becomes further from $1$.

+As for TIGER and FTI, we also analyzed unlensed injections where the disagreement with GR is the largest.
+For all injections considered, this corresponds to $\alpha = 1$.
+We note that the values of $\log_{10}\text{B}^\text{MDR}_\text{GR}$ for all these cases are greater than zero, which is unexpected.
+To investigate this further, we used the Savage-Dickey ratio to estimate the Bayes factor by computing the ratio of the prior to the posterior at $A_{\text{eff}} = 0$ for the Bayes factor $\text{B}^\text{MDR}_\text{GR}$.
+We compared the $\log_{10}$ values of the Savage-Dickey ratio to the corresponding $\log_{10}\text{B}^\text{MDR}_\text{GR}$ and found that the $\log_{10}$ Savage-Dickey values were negative, indicating a potential discrepancy.
+For example, in the unlensed case with the highest $\log_{10}$ Bayes factor, corresponding to a system with total mass $20M_\odot$, mass ratio $5$, and spin $0.5$, the reported value is $0.4 \pm 0.3$, whereas the $\log_{10}$ of the Savage-Dickey ratio for this case is $- 0.1$.
+These findings suggest that \texttt{\textsc{Bilby}} may overestimate the evidence and/or underestimate its uncertainty.

 For the $80M_{\odot}$ injections, the high spin binaries recover biased individual spin magnitudes with both GR and MDR analysis recovering lower values than those injected.